jeremyblut/3moji/pages/0007-rolling-on-the-floor-laughing.md

 ---
 layout: smileys&people
-title: rolling on the floor laughing
+title: Rolling on the Floor Laughing
 emoji: rolling_on_the_floor_laughing
 permalink: 🤣.html
 ---